 “Roll over Beethoven, and tell Tchaikovsky the news,” sang Chuck Berry in one of Rock’s classics.

-It seems Tchaikovsky never did get the news.
+It seems Pyotr (that's Peter to you) Tchaikovsky never did get the news.
 The “news” in this case was the sonata form traditionally used in the slow movement of symphonies.
 Mozart, Beethoven and Haydn, products of the Viennese tradition of symphonic composition, were masters of the sonata form, while Tchaikovsky, schooled in the Moscow Conservatory, never quite got it.

-Tchaikovsky made up for it with some of the most beautiful melodies ever written for the symphony.
+Tchaikovsky made up for it with some of the most beautiful melodies ever composed for the symphony.
 Because the sonata form was lacking, critics dismissed his music as second-rate.
-The larger world, however, embraced Tchaikovsky and today he is recognized as one of the true giants.
+The larger world, however, embraced Tchaikovsky, and today he is recognized as one of the true giants.
 His melodies have been “borrowed” many times for movie scores.

 Like Schumann, Tchaikovsky was a tortured soul.
-He attempted suicide once because he was homosexual.
+He attempted suicide once, because he was a homosexual.
 His music was often rejected initially.
-His first piano concerto and his violin concerto were rejected as “unplayable” by the soloists for whom they were composed.
-How’s that for thanks?
+His first piano concerto and first violin concerto were rejected as “unplayable” by the soloists for whom they were composed.
+How’s that for gratitude?
 Tchaikovsky’s music teacher went so far as to say his piano concerto was the worst music he’d ever heard.
 Today, Tchaikovsky’s piano concerto is number-one on the list of great concertos, and his violin concerto is not far behind.

 American Van Cliburn made a career of playing just one work: Tchaikovsky’s Piano Concerto No. 1.
 His recorded version trumps even Vladimir Horowitz’s famed version from the 1940s.
-Van Cliburn’s RCA/BMG recording earned a Grammy and went gold, a rare achievement in classical music.
+Van Cliburn’s RCA recording earned a Grammy, and thanks to huge record sales, was certified gold, a rare achievement in classical music.